Discrimination and Harassment Complaints and Investigations (AP 3435)

 In order to take proactive measures to prevent sexual harassment and violence toward students, the College District will provide preventive education programs and make victim resources, including comprehensive victim services, available.
 The College District will include such programs in their orientation programs for new students, and in training for student athletes and coaches.
 These programs will include discussion of what constitutes sexual harassment and sexual violence, the College District’s policies and disciplinary procedures, and the consequences of violating these policies.
 A training program or informational services will be made available to all students at least once annually.

 The education programs will also include information aimed at encouraging students to report incidents of sexual violence to the appropriate College District and law enforcement authorities.
 Since victims or third parties may be deterred from reporting incidents if alcohol, drugs, or other violations of College District or campus rules were involved, the College District will inform students that the primary concern is for student safety and that use of alcohol or drugs never makes the victim at fault for sexual violence.
-If other rules are violated, the College District will address such violations separately from an allegation of sexual violence.
+An individual who participates as a Complainant or witness in an investigation of sexual assault, domestic violence, dating violence, or stalking will not be subject to disciplinary sanctions for a violation of the College District’s student conduct policy at or near the time of the incident, unless the College District determines that the violation was egregious, including, but not limited to, an action that places the health or safety of any other person at risk or involves plagiarism, cheating, or academic dishonesty.